-Iowa CareGivers sole purpose is to support the direct care workforce so they, in turn, are there to support Iowans and their families during their times of need.
+IC exists to support the direct care/service workforce so they, in turn, are there to support Iowans and their families during their times of need.
 It is built upon the guiding principles that a stable, well-educated, skilled, respected, and well-compensated direct care workforce is vital to the safety and well-being of all Iowans.
-Iowa CareGivers also serves in a supportive role and in partnership with employers of direct care workers, consumers, and their families.
+IC also serves in a supportive role to employers of direct care workers, consumers, and their families.

-Programs and services are tailored to paid and family caregivers and include statewide and regional educational conferences; newsletters and other resources; mentor, leadership, and other training opportunities; recruitment resources; recognition programs; and much more.
+Programs and services are tailored to paid and family caregivers and include statewide and regional educational conferences; newsletters, website, and other resources; mentor, leadership, and other training opportunities; recruitment resources; public awareness campaigns; recognition programs; and much more.

-We support policies and practices that will ensure that those in direct care receive high quality standardized education and skill training; opportunities to advance within the field of direct care; earn a wage that is consistent with the importance of the service they provide; have access to affordable health insurance; and receive the respect they deserve; and 2) Iowans of all ages and abilities have access to the services and care they need when and where they choose.
+We promote public policies and practices that will ensure that 1) those in direct care/service receive high quality standardized education and skill training; opportunities to advance within the field of direct care/service; earn a wage that is consistent with the importance of the service they provide; have access to affordable health insurance; and receive the respect they deserve; and 2) Iowans of all ages and abilities have access to the services and care they need when and where they choose.

-Iowa CareGivers is the first of its kind in the country and has received national recognition as a “Best Practice” and unique model for addressing direct care workforce issues.
-What sets IC apart from many is that we are the INDEPENDENT voice for the direct care workforce.
-We are able to stay true to our mission and those we serve because we are not owned by another organization, association, or agency.
+Iowa CareGivers (IC) is the first of its kind in the country and has received national recognition as a “Best Practice” and unique model for addressing direct care workforce issues.
+What sets IC apart from many is that it is an INDEPENDENT voice for the direct care/service workforce.
+It is able to stay true to its mission and those it serves because we are not owned by another organization, association, or agency.
 See “What’s So Special” from those working in the field, family caregivers, and consumers.
 Yet it has a reputation of working with various stakeholders in seeking solutions to complex workforce issues.